Brian-MacCurtin/Data-Analyst-Practice/README.md

 - Programming languages Python and R are also highly sought after

-As with research question 1, I also looked at the skills demanded from the top 10 highest paying jobs in Philadelphia, PA.
+As with research question 1, I also looked at the skills demanded from the top 10 highest paying jobs in Philadelphia.
 The only line I altered from the previous code was:
 ```SQL
 jpf.job_location = 'Philadelphia'
 ```